What led me to start a coaching practice?

 Experience & Education

 Melanie holds a BA and MA in Psychology from SUNY New Paltz and has 15 years of experience working at highly selective and academically-rigorous institutions for higher education, both in public and private sectors.
-She has worked one-on-one with well over 100 students since 2013 accumulating more than 4,300 hours of academic and executive function coaching experience to date.
+She has worked one-on-one with 150+ students and adults since 2013, accumulating more than 5,000 hours of academic and executive function coaching experience to date.

 Melanie has completed 82 hours of training in ADHD, executive function (EF), and life coaching for teens, college students, and adults.
 These hours were earned through the JST Coaching & Training, a leading authority on ADHD and EF coaching.
 Her training is recognized and approved by the International Coaching Federation (ICF), the gold standard in the coaching industry.

-Melanie participates in ongoing professional development training opportunities including Association on Higher Education and Disability (AHEAD) conferences and Continuing Coach Education (CCE) courses such as Gretchen Wegner’s Art of Inspiring Students to Study Strategically (AISSS), and Marydee Sklar’s Seeing My Time.
+Melanie is a self-proclaimed lifelong learner who continues to participate in ongoing professional development training opportunities.
+She has completed a number of Continuing Coach Education (CCE) courses such as Gretchen Wegner’s Art of Inspiring Students to Study Strategically (AISSS), Marydee Sklar’s Seeing My Time, and Jeff Copper’s Cognitive Ergonomics from the Inside Out.
 Melanie is also an active member of ACO International (ADHD Coaches Organization) and makes it a point to prioritize collaboration with other professionals in her field.

 Get started with Coach Melanie, today!